xiaxinmeng/IFuzzer/sampled_bugs.md

 <u>Description</u>:
 This code defines a function called myexit() that imports the sys module and calls its exit() function with an exit code of 2.
 It then uses the atexit module to register myexit() as a function to be called when the Python interpreter is shutting down.
 So when the program is running and it reaches the end, or when the program is interrupted, the function myexit() will be called with the exit code of 2, which will cause the program to exit with that status code.
 The atexit module allows you to register functions to be called automatically when a Python script is about to exit, regardless of whether it exits normally or due to an error.
+RustPython get panicked when handling this test program.

 ##### 24. CPython \#97592: Bugs in asyncio.Future.remove_done_callback() cause segfault.